Approximate non-linear model predictive control with safety-augmented neural networks: Numerical examples

-In the following, we present the results for the three benchmark systems.
-First, we show the training effort and approximation quality achieved.
-Second, performance in terms of computation time is compared with online optimization.
-Finally, we show that our method is safe in all three examples, while naively (always) applying the NN leads to constraint violations in closed loop.
+In the following, we present the results for the benchmark systems.
+First, performance in terms of computation time is compared with online optimization.
+Second, we show that our method is safe in all examples, while naively (always) applying the NN leads to constraint violations in closed loop.
+To gain some intuition into how well each approximator generalizes, $10^5$ points not seen during training are used to check if the NN provides a feasible solution to~(\ref{eqn:nominalmpc}).
+The results are summarized in \tabe\ref{tab:dataoverview}.
+In the stir tank and robot arm example, the dataset is approximated well and more than~\SI{99}{\percent} of predictions are valid solutions to~(\ref{eqn:nominalmpc}) on test data.
+For the quadcopter, an NN trained on a dataset with approximately~\num{5} gridpoints per state dimension yields a feasible solution in only~\SI{72}{\percent} of initial conditions.